top of page

 • Deoxypyridinoline (DPD) is mainly present in collagen found in bones and teeth.

 The results revealed a significantly higher than average ratio of PYD/DPD in the urine of Friesian horses compared to that of Warmbloods.
-Additionally, urinary PYD was significantly higher in Friesians compared to Warmbloods.
+Additionally, urinary PYD was significantly higher in Friesians than in Warmbloods.
 Interestingly, elevated PYD/DPD ratios have been observed in human patients with scleroderma, a disease characterized by systemic excessive collagen deposition that is attributed to increased collagen catabolism.

 While the exact origin of excreted collagen cross-links cannot be determined, it is likely the cross-links originate from soft connective tissue catabolism.
 This difference in collagen catabolism could explain the predisposition of Friesians to connective tissue-related disorders.